Mattheyses-Lab/desmostorm/README.md

 ## Image Viewer

-The main Image Viewer shows the active image and provides channel display, zooming, colorbar, and region-picking tools.
+The main Image Viewer shows the active image and provides channel display, zooming, colorbar, and region box tools.

 - Left/right arrow keys change the displayed channel.
 - Meta+Shift+M toggles the merged composite display.
 On macOS, Meta is Command; on Windows, use the Windows key.